r0b3rt24/564Fall/concepts.md

 #### Hash-Based Index
 - Put records into buckets according to hash(key)
 - can also add Axulleries key in each bucket (sort in each bucket)
+### key value store / RDBMS
+RDBMS:
+- pros: more comprehensive; better for data organization and management
+- cons:
+key value store:
+- pros: more concurrency control; light weight; better for scalability performance; faster for recovery; (data model is not hierachical);
+- cons: does not support sql; not great for

 ## Transaction Management
 ### ACID